rbchan/popdy-inference/misc/CAPA.md

 Course Title: Inference for models of wildlife population dynamics Athena Title: INFERENCE POP DYNAMICS

 COURSE DESCRIPTION

-Classical courses on population dynamics focus on theoretical models of how populations should behave under a set of assumptions.
-Evaluating how actual populations behave requires confronting models with data.
 Recently developed statistical tools make it possible to fit models of population dynamics to field data while accounting for observation error.
-This course will explain how to use these tools for statistical inference and prediction from data on wildlife populations.
+This course will explain how to use these tools for statistical inference and prediction about animal population parameters including abundance, occupancy, survival, recruitment, and dispersal.

 GRADING SYSTEM